 So what might a real-time data architecture look like, and what are the skills involved?

-The above reference architecture is generally applicable: Data streams in from a variety of producers, typically delivered via Apache Kafka, Amazon Kinesis, or Azure Event Hub, to tools that ingest it, then deliver it to a range of data stores and analytics engines.
+The above reference architecture is generally applicable: Data streams in from a variety of producers, typically delivered via Apache Kafka, Amazon Kinesis, or Azure Event Hub, to tools that ingest it and deliver it to a range of data stores and analytics engines.
 Between source and destination the data is prepared for consumption for a variety of reasons, including normalization, obfuscation of PII, flattening of nested data, filtering, and joining of data from multiple sources.

 Guidelines for Building a Real-time Architecture